Xtra-Computing/ThunderGP/docs/compile_arch.md

 #### Makefile tree

-The Makefile file structure is shown in the bellowing tree
+The Makefile file structure is shown in the bellowing tree:

 ```sh
 ├── application